 Notice that “they were all with one accord in one place” on this annual Holy Day.
 There was no doubt in anyone’s mind that they should be keeping this day.
 Had any believed that the New Testament did away with the Holy Days, they would have missed out on all that happened.
 Christ knew exactly what He was going to do on the day of Pentecost.
 He made sure that the disciples understood what He meant by “…but you shall be baptized with the Holy Spirit not many days hence” (Acts 1:5).
 No wonder the previous verse says Jesus “commanded them that they should not depart from Jerusalem, but wait for the promise of the Father” (vs. 4).

 Peter gave a powerful sermon, followed by miracles and the receiving of God’s Holy Spirit by 3,000 who repented and were baptized.
-This was the prophesied time spoken of in the book of Joel (2:28-29).
 Make careful note: Christ chose one of the Holy Days to begin the building of the true Church of God.
 God began to work within larger numbers of people in an organized way, by the in-dwelling of His Holy Spirit, on this annual Sabbath and Feast Day!

 In ancient Israel (generally the modern land of Palestine), there was an early spring harvest of grain.
 It was when the first efforts of agricultural labor had come to fruition.
 The Feast of Firstfruits describes this first, small, preliminary “spring” harvest of true Christians, which precedes the great “fall” harvest prophesied to come later when God calls and judges all mankind.
 Peter wrote, “judgment must begin at the house of God” (I Pet.
 4:17).
 So God is only doing this now with the Church.

 There were two annual harvests in Israel.
 The early spring grain harvest was followed by the larger fall harvest.
 People called by God now, before the Return of Jesus Christ, are few in number.
-God will later call all mankind during the Millennium and the judgment period that follows.
+God will later call all mankind after His Kingdom is established on Earth.
 The small spring harvest symbolized the early, small harvest of people.
 We will later examine what this second, great harvest pictures in God’s spiritual Plan of salvation.

 Most professing Christians have been taught that God is trying to save the world now—that this is the only time for salvation.
 Revelation 12:9 states that Satan has deceived the whole world—and the picture of how God will eventually save all mankind is his greatest deception.
 Thousands of preachers are trying to “get people saved.”
 They have come to believe that now is the “only day of salvation.”
 Christ is prophesied to return soon only to find that most of His creation was “lost” in the titanic struggle supposedly now being waged between God and Satan.

 The devil has convinced most to believe that God is in a wrestling match with him—a match God is obviously losing.
 The Bible does not teach this!
-All those who properly keep Pentecost recognize that it pictures God’s early spring harvest of human beings into His kingdom, to be established on Earth at Christ’s Return.
+All those who properly keep Pentecost recognize that it pictures God’s early spring harvest of human beings into the Kingdom, to be established on Earth following Christ’s Return.
 Faithfully observing this day requires Christians to re-examine this part of God’s great purpose on an annual basis.
 In a sense, forgetting God’s purpose becomes almost impossible when one keeps the Holy Days!

 Notice what James wrote in his general epistle about who and what true Christians represent within God’s Plan: “Of His own will begat He us with the word of truth, that we should be a kind of firstfruits of His creatures” (1:18).
 Here is what Paul wrote about how all creation is awaiting God’s first “crop” of sons: “…but ourselves also, which have the firstfruits of the Spirit…waiting for the adoption [sonship]” (Rom.
 8:23).
 Also, the “redeemed” of Revelation 14, who are standing before God, are described as “the firstfruits unto God and to the Lamb” (vs. 4).
 More of this later, but these are very specific New Testament passages that amplify crucial understanding, which is lost if Pentecost observance is relegated to merely Old Testament application.